 The wrath to come

 The "Day of the Lord" refers to a series of events that occur during the final part of the Great Tribulation.
 This period is the time when God and his wrath are manifested against those who have adopted the mark of the beast (see Revelation 14:9 - 10).
-His punishments begin when the first of seven angels sounds a trumpet (Revelation 8:7) and continues until seven plagues are released (Revelation 16, 18).
+His punishments begin when the first of seven angels sounds a trumpet (Revelation 8:7).
 These miraculous judgments, as well as those killed during Christ's return, will cause several BILLION people to die (see Revelation 9:14 - 21, 14:20, etc.).